mollymccollumwx/professional-readme-generator/README.md

 ## Installation

-1. Navigate to the Github repo for the [README Generator](https://github.com/mollymccollumwx/professional-readme-generator)
+1. Navigate to the Github repo for the [README Generator](https://github.com/mollymccollumwx/professional-readme-generator) and fork the repository.
-2. Copy the SSH key in the green "Code" button
+2. Copy the SSH key in the green "Code" button.
-3. Clone the repo in your terminal
+3. Clone the repo in your terminal.
+4. Run npm install (make sure you have node.js installed first).

 ## Usage